apache/kyuubi/docs/tools/kyuubi-ctl.md

                            The engine type this engine belong to.
   -es, --engine-subdomain <value>
                            The engine subdomain this engine belong to.
+  -esl, --engine-share-level <value>
+                           The engine share level this engine belong to.

 Command: delete [server|engine] [options]
 	Delete the specified service/engine node, host and port needed.